ian-website/website-documentation/editing-website.md

 An advantage of having the website automatically rebuild itself after the changes made using a web-browser, is that the change can be made from anywhere in the world. i.e. You are *not* obliged to go home and use your PC at home to make the changes and then upload the changes to the web-site.

+## Additional Files

+The *conf.py* file.
+This is a Python programming language file that configures the web-site.
+For example configuration the buttons on the navigation panel is performed by editing this file.

+The *custom.css* file.
+This is a Cascading Style Sheets language.
+It is used to add features to all the website.
+For example, setting the colour of the navigation buttons to be red.